filipguz/LoginTest/README.md

 # Learning Java and Spring Boot with a taste of Matrix!

 This repository is part of my journey to learn **Java** and **Spring Boot**.
-It's a collection of various projects and exercises that I've been working on to strengthen my knowledge of web development, security, and backend development.
+It's a exercises that I've been working on to strengthen my knowledge of web development, security, and backend development.

 ## 🚀 Projects

 - **Login System with Spring Security**: A basic login system with Spring Security, where I've implemented user authentication and basic authorization.
-- **Matrix Hacker Effect**: A JavaScript-based "Matrix" visual effect, which I integrated with my Spring Boot projects for fun and styling.
+- **Matrix  Effect**: A JavaScript-based "Matrix" visual effect, which I integrated with my Spring Boot projects for fun and styling.

 ## 🧠 What I've Learned